jmohan57/simple-notes/README.md

 # Simple Apps - Your Productivity Companion

-Welcome to the GitHub repository for Simple Apps, your all-in-one productivity companion that consists of two micro apps: a powerful note-taking tool and a versatile kanban board application.
+Welcome to the GitHub repository for Simple Apps, your all-in-one productivity companion that consists of two micro apps: a powerful note-taking tool, a versatile kanban board application and an AI based knowledge test tool.
 With a sleek interface, robust features, and cloud-based storage, Simple Apps is designed to enhance your productivity, organization, and creativity.

 **Access Simple Apps here:** [https://next-simple-notes.vercel.app](https://next-simple-notes.vercel.app)